Everything Is Normal

 But I’m willing to try.
 I’m willing to put myself in other’s shoes to better myself, and to be better for my children—for the world as a whole.

-So, I’ll let my girls wear their Halloween costumes, and make spaceships and little houses out of cardboard boxes, and try not to shame them when they ask, loudly in public, why two women are holding hands.
+So, I’ll let my girls wear their Halloween costumes in May, and make spaceships and little houses out of cardboard boxes, and try not to shame them when they ask, loudly in public, why two women are holding hands.

 Everything is normal.

-I’ll buy them dolls on their twelfth Christmas’s if they want them still.
+I’ll buy them dolls on their twelfth Christmas if they want them still.

-I’ll get my oldest comic books and let her “geek it up”, even though I know she’ll be teased by kids with parents much more ignorant than we are.
+I’ll shave my oldest daughter’s hair off, per her request, and prepare her the best I can, even though I know she’ll be teased by kids with parents much more ignorant than we are.

 I’ll teach them that everything is normal.
 It’s not wrong to be attracted to girls when you’re a girl, guys when you’re a guy.
 If you fall madly in love with a black person, there’s no problem there.
 Why would it be wrong?